 vices that our plan pays for What you must pay Outpatient substance abuse services \$0 Substance use disorder treatment.
-Outpatient services, including: Assessment Withdrawal Management Services Counseling treatment Medication assisted therapy Outpatient surgery \$0 The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical center rs.
+Outpatient services, including: Assessment Withdrawal Management Services Counseling treatment Medication assisted therapy Outpatient surgery \$0 The plan will pay for outpatient surgery and services at hospital outpatient facilities and ambulatory surgical center. ers.
 Over-the-counter (OTC) items You get \$120 every quarter \$0 to spend on plan-approved OTC items, products, and medications.
-You have \$120 every Your coverage includes non-prescription OTC health and wellness items like vitamins, sunscreen, pain relievers, cough and cold medicine, and bandages. quarter to spend on plan-approved OTC items, products, and medications.
-A quarter, or quarterly period, last You can order: 3 months.
-Quarterly Online - visit NationsOTC.com/Molina periods for your covered OTC benefits are: By Phone - (877) 208-9243 to speak with a Nations C Member Experience Advisor at (TTY 711), 24 hours a do seven days a week, 365 days a year.
-Be Mail - Fill out and return the order form in the OTC Product Catalog.
-July to September OTC Debit card - At participating retail locations.
-October to December Refer to your 2024 OTC Product Catalog for a complete list of plan-approved OTC items or call an OTC support person for more information.
+You have \$120 every quarter to spend on Your coverage includes non-prescription OTC health and wellness items like vitamins, sunscreen, pain relievers, coug and cold medicine, and bandages. medications.
+A quarter, You can order: or quarterly period, last 3 months.
+Quarterly Online - visit NationsOTC.com/Molina periods for your covered OTC benefits are: By Phone - (877) 208-9243 to speak with a Nations Member Experience Advisor at (TTY 711), 24 hours a c seven days a week, 365 days a year.
+Be Mail - Fill out and return the order form in the OTO Product Catalog. • July to September OTC Debit card - At participating retail locations.
+October to December Refer to your 2024 OTC Product Catalog for a complete lis of plan-approved OTC items or call an OTC support persor for more information.
 You will find important information (or guidelines) in the 2024 OTC Product Catalog.
 The \$120 you get every

-Ser vices that our plan pays for What you must pay Partial hospitalization services and intensive outpatient services \$0 Partial hospitalization is a structured program of active psychiatric treatment.
+Services that our plan pays for What you must pay Partial hospitalization services and intensive outpatient services \$0 Partial hospitalization is a structured program of active psychiatric treatment.
 It is offered as a hospital outpatient service or by a community mental health center.
 It is more intense than the care you get in your doctor's or therapist's office.
 It can help keep you from having to stay in the hospital.
 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided as a hospital outpatient service, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
 Personal assistance services \$0 The plan covers personal assistance with activities of daily living.
 The plan may pay for the following services if medically or functionally necessary, and maybe other services not listed here: • grooming • eating • bathing dressing and personal hygiene functional living tasks / assistance with planning preparing meals transportation, or assistance in securing transportation assistance with ambulation and mobility reinforcement of behavioral support or specialized therapies activities; and assistance with medications These services can be self-directed if you choose.
 This option allows you or your legally authorized representative to be the employer of some of your service providers and to direct the delivery of program services.